Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Experiments

 \end{itemize}

-\subsection{4.1 Experiments on Attributed Graphs (Q1)}
+\subsection{Experiments on Attributed Graphs (Q1)}

-Herein, we will address the first question \textbf{Q1} by comparing G-GNNs with different GNN kernels.
-Note that the code of all the GNN methods are based on the implementation released by DGL~\footnote{https://github.com/dmlc/dgl/tree/master/examples/pytorch}.
-All results are the average value of 10 experiments with different random initialization seeds.
+Herein, we will answer \textbf{Q1} by comparing G-GNN with different GNN kernels.
+Note that the codes of all the GNN methods are based on the implementation released by DGL~\footnote{https://github.com/dmlc/dgl/tree/master/examples/pytorch}.
+All results are the average values of 10 experiments with different random initialization seeds.

-\subsubsection{4.1.1 Datasets and Baselines}
+\subsubsection{Datasets and Baselines}

-The statistics of the datasets used in this study are shown in Table 1.
-The three standard citation graph benchmark datasets of Cora, Citeseer and Pubmed~\cite{sen2008collective} are widely used in various of GNN studies~\cite{velivckovic2017graph,yang2016revisiting}.
-In the citation graphs, nodes denote papers and links denote undirected citations.
-Node attributes are the extracted elements of bag-of-words representation of the documents.
-The class label is the research area of each paper.